jaimarl/sts-save-sync/README.md

 * `./sts-sync.sh to_phone`: **Pushes** saves from your PC to your Phone.

 2. Restoring from Backup

-    If something goes wrong during a transfer, you can restore the previous state:

 * `./sts-sync.sh restore pc`: Restores the PC save files from the `sync_backup` folder.
 * `./sts-sync.sh restore phone`: Restores the Android save files from the internal `sync_backup` folder.